Llofriu

 View of the church of St. Fruitós.

-Llofriu (name of Germanic origin) is an aggregate of the town of Palafrugell (Baix Empordà), in Catalonia, Spain.
-As of 2005, it has 294 inhabitants.
+Llofriu (a name of Germanic origin) is a village of the town of Palafrugell (Baix Empordà), in Catalonia, Spain.
+As of 2026, it has about 270 inhabitants.

 The parish church of St. Fruitós, as mentioned in a testament from 1121, was dependent on the priory of Santa Anna of Barcelona until the seizure (first third of the nineteenth century).

 The economy is based primarily on agriculture and livestock, although the majority of its people work today in Palafrugell, the service sector.

+There is an important cork oak forest just outside of the village.